josefsalyer/40k-custom-scenarios/SnipeHunt.md

 ## Snipe

 Snipe are on a 25mm base.
-The maximum number of snipe in a unit is 30.

 | Turn | M   | WS  | BS  | S   | T   | W   | A   | L   | DSV |
 | ---- | --- | --- | --- | --- | --- | --- | --- | --- | --- |